SysKitTeam/docs-point/configuration/audit-log-for-settings.md

 # Audit for Settings

-Syskit Point logs the selection you make in Settings as well as any changes done after the initual set up.
-The Audit Log for your Point Settings can be accessed through  application insights.
+Syskit Point logs all changes in settings along with important additional information, such as the user who changed a setting, which setting was changed, as well as the values before and after the change, thus providing a complete picture of what was changed, when, and by whom.
+The Audit Log for your Point Settings can be accessed through the Application Insights resource.

 {% hint style="information" %}
 **Please note!** No additional configuration in Syskit Point is needed to log the changes in Settings.
 This is done automatically.